 My early years of writing were very much hit and miss, trial and error.
 However, along the way, I have found various resources that have helped.
 Below is a list of books I’ve used, many of which are well-thumbed and still used as points of reference.
-I should add that this is based on my personal experience and I hope that they will help other writers on their own journeys.
+I should add that this is based on my personal experience and I hope that any recommendations I’m able to make will help other writers’ on their own journeys.

 Writing Craft Books